arnobastenhof/sunday-morning-compiler/README.md

 ```
 To compile, type the following command from the project root,
 ```
-make build
+make all
 ```
-This creates an executable `wc` in the directory `build`.
+This creates an executable `smc` in the directory `build`.
 Run it by passing in
 the source file as a command-line argument; e.g.,
 ```
-build/wc test.w
+build/smc test.src
 ```
 A file `out.s` will be created from which an executable may be obtained using
 `nasm` and `ld`: